-To monitor Oracle database servers, you'll need to install an additional driver on systems where SAM is running, including the Orion server and Additional Polling Engines (APEs) in your environment.
-See Configure SAM to monitor Oracle database servers.
+- Install an Oracle driver on the Orion server and any Additional Polling Engines (APEs) in your environment.

 A default description of the monitor.
 You can override the default description by adding to or replacing the text, which is automatically saved.
 The variable to access this field is

 Changing the default description to specify what will be monitored can be helpful when receiving alerts and notifications later.